NCLEX Explained

 Scenario 1: Four Patients on a Medical-Surgical Unit

-• Patient D: 55-year-old with diabetes, blood glucose 320 mg/dL, reporting thirst and fatigue
+• Patient D: 55-year-old with diabetes, blood glucose 320 mg/dL, alert and awaiting scheduled treatment

 Scenario 2: Emergency Department Triage